 - Sexual orientation

-It is unlawful to discriminate against, harass or victimise a person when providing a service or when exercising a public function.
+It is against the law to discriminate against, harass or victimise a person when providing a service or function.
 For more information about the Equality Act, click here.

 Patient equality and diversity data

-We recognise patients and service users may be protective over their personal data and will want to know why it is needed and how we are going to use it.
+We recognise people may be protective over their personal data and will want to know why it is needed and how we are going to use it.
 We collect this data for a number of reasons which are outlined below:

-- Assurance - we need to assure ourselves that the services we deliver meet our patient groups and helps us to identify any disadvantages in our service offering
+- Assurance - we need to be sure that the services we deliver meet our patient groups and we need to identify any disadvantages in our service offering

 - Getting it right - we monitor the data collected to inform us, so we are able to provide the correct and high quality care to meet our county’s demographics and needs

-- Our duty – we have a statutory duty as part of the Equality Act 2010 to ensure no-one, including staff, patients, service users, carers and their families are not being discriminated against and receive the correct services
+- Our duty – we have a statutory (legal) duty as part of the Equality Act 2010 to ensure no-one, including staff, patients, service users, carers and their families is discriminated against through our Trust or the services or care we provide

 - Early warning – it helps us identify any trends and early health inequalities, so we can really concentrate on these areas and address any inequalities to make a difference

 - Service access – the data helps us to understand who is really accessing our services and who isn’t.
-It may be that there are specific groups that don’t access our services at all, and we need to understand more about the reasons why
+It may be that there are specific groups that don’t access our services at all, and we need to understand the reasons for this

-- Services of a high standard - Helps us to provide high quality, culturally sensitive and clinically appropriate services
+- Services of a high standard - The data helps us to provide high quality, culturally sensitive and clinically appropriate services

 How do we collect this data?

-Collecting the data should be embedded into the initial conversations with every patient and service that accesses our services .
+We collect E&D data through conversations with every patient that accesses our services .
 This data is important as it is forms part of their patient clinical record, so must be correctly completed and up to date at all times.

 Where is the data kept?

-All patient data will be kept completely confidential.
-Data will be used anonymously in statistics and figures to monitor and analyse patient data so that we can be assured we are providing an equitable and equal service.
+All patient data is kept completely confidential.
+Data is used anonymously to monitor and report on our services to ensure we are providing an equitable and equal service.

-Who to contact for more info on this?
+Who should I contact for more information on this?